circuitnederland/registrationform/cyclos_configuration/scripts/emandates/README.md

 - Data type: Single selection
 - Required: Yes

-## Digitale machtiging
+## Incassomachtiging

-Displays the current eMandate status for a user
+Displays the current eMandate status for a user.

-- Name: Digitale machtiging (can be changed)
+- Name: Incassomachtiging (can be changed)
 - Internal name: eMandate
+- Enabled for channels: Main
 - Scope: User
 - Script: eMandates Main
 - Result type: Rich text

 Actions:
-- Create eMandate (User parameter checked)
+- Incassomachtiging afgeven (User parameter checked)
-- Amend eMandate (User parameter checked)
+- Incassomachtiging wijzigen (User parameter checked)

 # Products / Admin permissions

 ## Member product

-- In records, enable the eMandates record, and grant view in the desired fields
+During the test phase we will use a separate Product so we can give the eMandates functionality to a selected number of users.
+Later on, we will move the permissions to a Product that is active for all users.

-- In custom operations, enable and allow the eMandate operation
+- In custom operations, enable and allow the eMandate ('Incassomachtiging') operation to 'Run self'.

 ## Administrator

-In user records grant view to all fields.
-No other operation should be granted, as the records will be managed by the scripts.
+Change permissions in the Group 'Administrateurs C3-Nederland (Netwerk)':

+- [System] 'System records': remove the Create, Edit and Remove permissions for the eMandate system record.
+Admins should only be allowed to see this record, not change it.
+- [User management] 'Add / remove individual products': Add the new temporary Product.